-Second, when $n$ is large, the winner is qualitatively similar to the model with the lowest value of the Akaike Information Criterion.
-Misspecified models (i.e., models that rule out an observable which is relevant for prediction) never win, but overly large models may continue to win even as data grows unboundedly large.
-The prior is not completely `washed out' by the large sample.
-The elasticity of the prior density with respect to the variance parameter continues to affect the model competition even with infinite data.
-This result is established for a very general class of priors and true data generating processes.
+Second, when $n$ is large, misspecified models (i.e., models that rule out an observable that is relevant for prediction) never win.
+However, high-dimensional models that include irrelevant covariates (but do not exclude relevant ones) may continue to win.
+Our results show that the effect of the prior on model competition does not vanish in large samples.
+These results hold for a very general class of priors and true DGPs.

-There are several natural avenues to future research.
-An obvious one is a setting in which agents each observe a private dataset: this complicates our analysis because now a notion of the winner's curse applies.
-Each agent must consider whether they are beating the others because their model is truly performing well on the data, or because their dataset is non-representative.
-Another one is to consider dynamic variants: if agents got feedback or could invest to acquire more data, what kinds of models would be selected?
+Finally, we give two applications.
+First, we apply our results to a model of entry: entrepreneurs decide whether to enter a new market, households decide whether to invest in a new asset class.
+We show that, insofar as prediction error of future variables is relevant for profitability, our results suggest a new margin of selection: when data is relatively scarce, agents with simpler models will be over-represented in the entry decision.
+Our second application is to understand the proliferation of factors that explain the cross-sectional variation of expected stock returns in the asset-pricing literature.
+We show how the increase in the number of test portfolios used to compute the cross-sectional regressions mechanically favors models with several factors.